Bruce Lee Never Quit Wing Chun

 Explanation:

-This is a direct reflection of Wing Chun principles.
-Wing Chun prioritizes simplicity, directness, and non-classical approaches to combat, focusing on real-world application rather than rigid tradition.
+This is a direct reflection of the Wing Chun principles found in Bruce Lee’s approach.
+Prioritizing simplicity, directness, and non-classical approaches to combat, focusing on real-world application rather than rigid tradition.
 Bruce’s JKD embodies these principles, showing that his foundation in Wing Chun remained intact and central to his philosophy.

 “The extraordinary part of it lies in its simplicity.
 Every movement in Jeet Kune Do is being so of itself.
 There is nothing artificial about it.”